ashesh-0/trade-analysis/README.md

 4. Make sure pip is installed.
 Check if is installed by `pip -V` on linux systems.
 If not do the following:
         `sudo apt-get update`
         `sudo apt-get install python-pip`
 5. We love  using virtualenv.
 It enables to work on different python projects with different versions of libraries.
 It is not mandatory to install.
-Install it from [here](https://virtualenv.pypa.io/en/stable/installation/)
+Install it from [here](https://virtualenv.pypa.io/en/stable/installation/).
+Activate it by going into trade-analysis base directory and executing following commannds:
+        `virtualenv venv`
+        `source venv/bin/activate`
 6. Install the project requirements by executing `pip install -r requirements.txt`
 7. Add to PYTHONPATH trade-analysis directory.
+        `export PYTHONPATH=$PYTHONPATH:PATH_TO_TRADE_ANALYSIS_DIRECTORY;`

 ## Contribution
 We want you to contribute and make this project richer.
 After you have successfully installed the requirements and are ready to code, glance through the [contribution guidelines](CONTRIBUTING.md) to get the formatting and code structure related things which this project adheres to.